 - 3 whole cloves

-- 1/4 cup unsalted butter melted for brushing bread, plus more for greasing the casserole
+- 1/4 cup melted unsalted butter to brush bread, plus more to grease baking dish

 - 2 ripe bananas peeled and sliced

 - 1 cup pecans roughly chopped and toasted

 - 4 ounces (about 1 cup) crumbled queso fresco or añejo or cotija

 - Pinch ground cinnamon to sprinkle on top (optional)

 - In a medium sauce pan, pour the water and set it over medium high heat.
 Once it comes to a simmer, add the grated piloncillo, cinnamon and cloves, reduce heat to medium and simmer for about 25 minutes, until it has all dissolved and has a light syrup consistency.
 Turn off the heat and remove the cinnamon and cloves.